nickw1/lilt/README.md

 ### How to write your notes

 You write your notes in Markdown, with custom extensions for specifying exercises and hidden content. [markdown-to-jsx](https://github.com/quantizor/markdown-to-jsx) is used.
+As stated above you can use the inbuilt graphical editor which will save you having to write the Markdown manually.

+However, the custom extensions you will have to write manually yourself, even if using the graphical editor or a third-party Markdown editor.
 Here is some example Markdown with custom extensions (all of which are indicated using the symbol `@`).

+The extensions are as follows:

+- `@exN` : inserts exercise N by loading it from the database.
+- `@exN(M)` : inserts exercise N from the database, where attempting N depends on completion of exercise M. If exercise M hasn't been completed, exercise N will not be visible.
+- `@answer(N)` : the content below the extension will be treated as the answer to exercise N. It will only be visible if exercise N has been completed.
+- `@depends(N)` : the content below the extension will only be visible if exercise N has been completed, but is not treated as the answer to exercise N.
+- `@public` : ends protected (`@answer` or `@depends`) content.
+Subsequent content will be public, and visible even if the user has not completed any exercises.

-Note how the content of the Markdown explains the extensions.
+Here is some example Markdown which includes the extensions.
+Now the content of the Markdown explains their use.
 ```
 # Topic 1